 It might be appropriate in some cases to cause deliberate instrument starvation.
 For example, if you do not care about performance data for file I/O, you can start the server with all Performance Schema parameters related to file I/O set to 0.
-No memory will be allocated for file-related classes, instances, or handles, and all file events will be lost.
+No memory is allocated for file-related classes, instances, or handles, and all file events are lost.

 PERFORMANCE_SCHEMA STATUS to inspect the internal

 mysql> SHOW ENGINE PERFORMANCE_SCHEMA STATUS\G ... *************************** 3. row *************************** Type: performance_schema Name: events_waits_history.row_size Status: 76 *************************** 4. row *************************** Type: performance_schema Name: events_waits_history.row_count Status: 10000 *************************** 5. row *************************** Type: performance_schema Name: events_waits_history.memory Status: 760000 ... *************************** 57. row *************************** Type: performance_schema Name: performance_schema.memory Status: 26459600 ...

 This statement is intended to help the DBA understand the effects that different Performance Schema options have on memory requirements.
 For a description of the field meanings, see Section 18.104.22.168, “SHOW ENGINE Statement”.